univention/univention-corporate-server/doc/ext-installation/appliance.rst

    $ ucr set timeserver=169.254.169.123  # AWS internal

-.. _appliance-create-openstack:
+.. _create-openstack:

 Providing an image for OpenStack
 --------------------------------

-The provisioning for OpenStack images occurs via Cloud-Init (see :ref:`appliance-use-cloudinit`).
+The provisioning for OpenStack images occurs via Cloud-Init (see :ref:`use-cloudinit`).
 Cloud-Init is a standardized solution for configuration of an image.
 Cloud-Init checks a range of data sources for an existing configuration.
 The :program:`univention-cloud-init` package must be installed to prepare an image for provisioning via Cloud-Init: